lkgatesman/lkgatesman/README.md

-- 👋 Hi, I’m @lkgatesman, a student at NYU.
+- 👋 Hi, I’m @lkgatesman, a CompSci student at NYU.
-- 👀 I’m interested in web development, front-end engineering, and writing algorithms.
-- 🌱 I’m currently sharpening my skills in WebDev by building a personal website!
-- 💞️ I’m looking to collaborate on any project where I can learn something new and put my skills to work!
+- 👀 I'm currently on a hunt for a full-time job anywhere on the globe!
 - 📫 How to reach me: lkg282@nyu.edu, laurenkgatesman@gmail.com, or 717-609-6926.

 <!---